syncfusion-content/fileformat-docs/File-Formats/XlsIO/Custom-XML-Support.md

 **Read** **Custom** **XML**

-Reading Custom XML part from workbook is achieved by using **GetById** method of **ICustomXmlPart** interface.
+Reading Custom XML part from workbook is achieved by using the **GetById** method of **ICustomXmlPart** interface.
 The following code snippet illustrates on how to read Custom XML parts from workbook.

 {% tabs %}
 {% highlight c# %}